 When you come across an unfamiliar word in a sentence, don't just look in the same sentence for clues.
 Also look in sentences that come before and after the word.
 Until 1920, suffrage, or the right to vote, was denied to women.

 Some prominent figures supported the cause.
 For example, the famous reformer Frederick Douglass spoke out for women's rights.

 Many small meetings took place, but a convention held in Seneca Falls in 1848 helped the movement grow.
 Thanks to their persistence, women won the right to vote more than seventy years later.

-lndependent Practice For numbers 1-4, use context clues to figure out th of each underlined word.
-Answer Form 1 A B C D 2 A B C D 3 A B C D 4 A B C D Women's suffrage organizations faced dete a woman's place was in the home, not in the polit that they deserved more rights.
-Yet many of them in the government.
-What does the word resistance mean in the paragraph?
-A opposition B agreement C questions D approval What does the word deplored mean in the paragraph?
-A failed to understand B disapproved of C agreed with D investigated Which words provide a clue to the meaning of resistance?
-A "in the political arena" B "in the home" C "groups who argued" D "in the government" Which words provide a contrast clue to the meaning of deplored?
-A "Plenty of women" B "strongly agreed" C "deserved more rights" D "having a voice"
+For numbers 1-4, use context clues to figure out the meaning of each underlined word.

+- 1 (A) (B) (C) (D)

+- 2 (A) (B) (C) (D)

+- 3 A B C D

+- 4 (A) (B) (C) (D)

+Number

+Correct

+Women's suffrage organizations faced determined resistance from groups who argued that a woman's place was in the home, not in the political arena.
+Plenty of women strongly agreed that they deserved more rights.
+Yet many of them still deplored the idea of women having a voice in the government.

+- What does the word resistance mean in the paragraph?

+- A opposition

+- B agreement

+- C questions

+- D approval

+- What does the word deplored mean in the paragraph?

+- A failed to understand

+- B disapproved of

+- C agreed with

+- D investigated

+- Which words provide a clue to the meaning of resistance?

+- A "in the political arena"

+- B "in the home"

+- C "groups who argued"

+- D "in the government"

+- Which words provide a contrast clue to the meaning of deplored?

+- A "Plenty of women"

+- B "strongly agreed"

+- C "deserved more rights"

+- D "having a voice"